Playing Video in PowerPoint

 Remember to first check whether you will be presenting on a 16:9 or a 4:3 screen.

-If the aspect ratio of your video matches that of your PowerPoint slides, the video can be played full screen without the need of horizontal black bars.
+If the aspect ratio of your video in PowerPoint matches that of your PowerPoint slides, the video can be played full screen without the need of horizontal black bars.

 Whilst you have the video object selected within PowerPoint, click on "Playback" within "Video Tools" on the ribbon.

-You also have the option here to trim your video, apply a fade in or out, etc.
+You also have the option here to trim your video, apply a fade in or out, and edit the sound.